Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 At the time, I believed I was responsible for their transgressions; now, I know they had unprocessed emotions they hadn’t dealt with and used me as a mirror, a reflection to release and feel their unwanted feelings.

-Don’t be someone’s movie screen; you can help them feel, process, release, and accept their feelings instead of being projected onto them.
+Don’t be someone’s movie screen; you can help them feel, process, release, and accept their feelings rather than have them projected onto you.
 (2)

 Conflict Resolution